Physiotherapy for your horse

 Conditions Treated

-- Muscular tears, strains, atrophy and pain
+- Muscular tears, strains, weakness and pain

 - Joint stiffness, arthritis

-- Tendon/ligament injuries
+- Tendon and ligament injuries

 - Nerve damage and neurological issues